-The crime of harassment (which can include stalking, hate crimes, and cyberbullying) occurs when one person acts in a way designed to annoy, provoke, threaten, or otherwise cause another person emotional distress.
+The crime of harassment—which can include stalking, hate crimes, and cyberbullying—occurs when one person acts in a way designed to annoy, provoke, threaten, or otherwise cause another person fear or emotional distress.
 State laws and some federal laws identify multiple ways in which harassment can be committed.

 Harassment can be committed through verbal or non-verbal means.
 A person may use physical gestures to threaten or annoy a victim, or a person may intimidate a victim through a pattern of behavior, such as showing up at the victim's home or workplace.
-In some states, harassment that involves monitoring or following the victim is known as stalking.
+Sending harassing messages or images online represents an increasingly common way to intimidate another.

 State legislatures have also passed laws that require schools to implement anti-bullying policies.
 A student who harasses another student, either in school or online, may face non-criminal penalties such as suspension or a ban from participating in school sports and activities.